tramtran0497/React-Hook-basic/README.md

 ## How to use SASS/SCSS in project?
 - Extention file: ".scss" instead of ".css" like normally using.

-- Using great tool "SCSS formatter" to suggest/support format scss during coding.
+- Using great tool "SCSS formatter" to support format scss during coding.

 - Remember SCSS/SASS can not use directly, you must install ` npm install node-sass`